SirusCodes/blog/content/posts/diary/otc-and-me/index.md

 Thanks a lot, everyone for being there and supporting us.
 Thanks, Harsh for starting this amazing community!

-Hasta La Vista, take care and be happy!
+Hasta La Vista, take care and be happy🙂!